tokiwa-software/vscode-fuzion/README.md

 # vale-lang README

-This is a vscode extension to support developing in the [Fuzion Programming Language](https://flang.dev).
+This is a Visual Studio Code extension to support development in the [Fuzion Programming Language](https://flang.dev).

+To start using the extension, download, unzip and copy it into your <user home>/.vscode/extensions folder and restart VS Code.

 ## Features